open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-graphql/README.md

 ## Verbosity

-The instrumentation will be default create a span for each invocation of a resolver.
+The instrumentation by default will create a span for each invocation of a resolver.

 A resolver is run by graphql for each field in the query response, which can be a lot of spans for objects with many properties, or when lists are involved.